Civil Code 3342 is the California dog bite statute. This section outlines when owners are responsible for injuries caused by their dogs.

 Assumption of the risk is a defense to strict liability for a dog bite under Civil Code 3342.9 This is the veterinarian’s rule.

-Some people have occupations that come with a foreseeable, known, and accepted risk of being bitten by a dog.
+Some people have occupations that come with a foreseeable, known, and accepted the risk of being bitten by a dog.
 By taking these jobs, these professionals have assumed the risk of being bitten.
 Because they knew what they were getting into, courts in California have decided that dog owners cannot be held strictly liable if their dog bites one of them.

 Professionals who have assumed the risk of a dog bite and cannot use the dog bite statute to recover compensation are: